 Plan description.
 State law mandates that all state, public education, library, junior and community college and retiring employees be offered health and life benefit coverage through the State and School Employees' Life and Health Insurance Plan (the Plan).
 The Plan was established by Section 25-15-3 et seq., Mississippi Code Ann.
 (1972), which may be amended only by the State Legislature.
 The State and School Employees' Health Insurance Management Board (the Board) administers the Plan.
 The Board has the sole legal authority to promulgate rules and regulations governing the operations of the Plan within the confines of the law governing the Plan.
 The Plan is self-insured and is financed through premiums collected from employers, employees, retirees and COBRA participants.
 The Plan provides for Other Postemployment Benefits (OPEB) as a multiple-employer defined benefit OPEB plan.
-The plan issues a publicly available financial report that can be obtained at http://knowyourbenefits.dfa.ms.gov/.
+The plan available report obtained issues publicly financial that can be http://knowyourbenefits.dfa.ms.gov/.